-The streamer bite on the Reef can be productive during the right conditions and is a great way to connect with the best the North Platte has to offer.
+The streamer bite on the Reef can be productive when flows are higher and clarity worsens, it can be a great way to connect with the best the North Platte has to offer.
 Swinging flies and pounding the banks from a boat are often the most effective ways to fish streamers on the Reef.
 Integrated sink tip lines with a 6 or 7 weight rod, or swinging with a spey setup will help you get your flies where the fish are and greatly improve your chances of finding hungry mouths.
 Be flexible and have a variety of colors, sizes, and weights of flies as it is hard to predict precisely what the right combo will be on any given day.
 Black, Olive, and White conehead streamers are always good for starters.

 Stop by the shop for any questions on fishing/rigging for the Reef this time of year

 Miracle Mile Fishing Report:

 The water level has risen considerably on the Mile.
 Now that we are seeing higher flows, seek the softer seems close to the banks, along with the slower pockets and pools.
 Be sure to use plenty of weight on your nymph rigs to get flies down quickly.
 Worms, Girdle Bugs, BWO Nymphs, scuds, leeches, and Annelids are all great options this time of year on the Mile.